zalinasco/sickrage-subspedia-provider/README.md

 or something like that.

-Then just enable the provider in the "Subtitles Settings" page of SickRage.
+Then copy the subspedia.py file in your sickrage/lib/subliminal/services, restart SickRage and enable the provider in the "Subtitles Settings" page of SickRage.